jones139/hdms/README.md

 There is a demonstration installation of the system available for testing on the [catcotegb web site](http://catcotegb.co.uk/hdms_demo).

 ## Future additions
-* Store both a native and an issued document (ie .docx and .pdf files)
 * Each document should have a security classification that determines whether non-authenticated users can view it or not.
 * Enforce some admin controls in code such as:
   * number of reviewers for a document
   * prevent submitting a route list if no document attached
   * prevent submitting a route list if document is checked out
-* Add search functionality to make it easier to find the required documents.
 * Extend the system to store 'Records' - ie filled in versions of forms etc. - this is not trivial because we will have to be much more careful with data security as may records will contain personal data.